linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 = -0.346 \%

 $$ for a 10-basis-point increase in the rate of return.
-The bond's price drops by 0.346 percent, or by  $3.23, from$ 932.68 (reported in Table 3-8) to 929.45.
+The bond's price drops by 0.346 percent, or by  \$3.23, from\$ 932.68 (reported in Table 3-8) to 929.45.
 Notice again that, all else held constant, the higher the coupon rate on the bond, the shorter the duration of the bond and the smaller the percentage decrease in the bond's price for a given increase in interest rates.

 # Large Interest Rate Changes and Duration